in28minutes/cloud.in28minutes.com/_posts/2022-02-01-gcp-create-vm-instance-with-gcloud-shell.md

 <BR/>

-Once it opened, you will able to view the Cloud Shell Terminal.
+Once it opened, you will able to view the **Cloud Shell Terminal**.

 <BR/>